CLOSED CHURCHES WITHIN THE

 Brief History:

-one day re-opening the church held annual homecoming services and other special
+the church held annual homecoming services and other special gatherings for

 Final disposition: